 Eliëtte is also a member of various Dutch law associations.
 She has been admitted as a member of the Association of Privacy Lawyers (Vereniging Privacyrecht Advocaten).
 It is only open to members specialised - demonstrably and extensively - in the field of privacy law.
 Her other memberships include the Association for Privacy Law (VPR) and the Netherlands Association for Information Technology and Law (NVvIR).

-Eliëtte Vaal will give a workshop on the role and responsibilities of the Data Protection Officer during the Kennismarkt Data&Privacyweb 2021.
+Eliëtte Vaal gave a workshop on the role and responsibilities of the Data Protection Officer during the Kennismarkt Data&Privacyweb 2021.

 Eliëtte Vaal was a speaker at the IAPP KnowledgeNet Chapter meeting on the role and position of the Data Protection Officer (DPO) at Local Municipalities.